 Welcome to the New Second Exodus!

 I’m rebuilding the Second Exodus web site on a new more reliable platform.
 This is now the Second Exodus web site.
-The blue site was the Second Exodus web site.
-However, the blue site is complete.
-This new site now has complete text, but the Hear O Israel, Spiritual War and Catechism areas still need a lot of work on the links.
-Each page in these areas has a sign, Area Under Construction, in the sidebar, second from the top.
-Rebuilding every link on a site this size takes a long time, I’m estimating it’ll be finished by mid to late 2017.
+The blue site was the Second Exodus web site, but it’s still up for now.
+This new site now has complete text, but the Spiritual War and Catechism drop-down menu pages still need work on the links.
+Each page in these areas has a sign, Under Construction, always the last widget in the sidebar.

 God willing, this site will be my gift to Rabbi Yeshua at the hour he calls me home, so it has to be the best I can do.
 Pray with me that it will endure for the rest of my life and far beyond.
 God bless you for your patience.